Koreanosaurus: Classification

 Koreanosaurus was considered to be a basal member of the Ornithopoda by the authors, forming a clade with Zephyrosaurus schaffi, Orodromeus makelai and Oryctodromeus cubicularis from which they deduced a burrowing lifestyle.
-Han et al. found it plausible that Koreanosaurus might be a member of Jeholosauridae or closely related to it.
+In 2012, Han et al. found it plausible that Koreanosaurus might be a member of Jeholosauridae or closely related to it.
+Subsequent phylogenetic analyses by researchers including Han et al. consistently classified Koreanosaurus as a member of Thescelosauridae, specifically within the subfamily Orodrominae.